 Advanced Standing.
 A.B. and B.S.E. candidates with the appropriate number of Advanced Placement units are eligible to apply for one full year or one semester of advanced standing as described in the Undergraduate Announcement.

 University Scholar.
-The University Scholar Program is designed for a small group of students with outstanding and demonstrated talent in an academic or creative area that cannot be pursued within the confines of the regular curriculum.
-University Scholars must fulfill the requirements for a departmental concentration.
-Depending on the individual program, however, University Scholars may be exempt from completing the distribution or foreign language requirements and may have a reduced course schedule in some terms.
+The University Scholar Program is designed for a small number of students with outstanding and demonstrated talent in an academic or creative area that cannot be pursued within the confines of the regular curriculum.

 Study Abroad.
 The Study Abroad Program offers students the opportunity to study for a term or a full year in another country for Princeton credit.
 A.B. and B.S.E. students in all fields of study are eligible to study abroad as sophomores (usually in the spring), juniors or fall-term seniors.
 Financial aid recipients continue to receive aid while participating in the Study Abroad Program during the academic year.

 In order to derive maximum benefit from study abroad, students are encouraged to plan ahead.
 They should discuss their interests with staff in the Office of International Programs and attend informational meetings about foreign study opportunities as early as their freshman year.
 It is especially important that students who wish to study in a non-English-speaking country develop strong language skills before going overseas.

 Many students seek summer opportunities to study abroad.
 The majority of students enroll in Princeton-sponsored intensive language programs, in seminars offered by the Princeton Institute for International and Regional Studies (PIIRS) and by academic departments, and in field study courses offered by individual departments.
 Students may also take pre-approved courses offered by other institutions for credit.

 Field Study.
-The Field Study Program allows students to spend a term away from the University pursuing work, such as a government internship or an archaeological dig, that is closely related to academic interests.
-All field study programs have an academic component, normally several papers that demonstrate knowledge of relevant theoretical literature and analyze the field study experience.
+The Field Study Program allows select students to spend a term away from the University pursuing work, such as a government internship or an archaeological dig, that is closely related to academic interests.
+All field study programs have an academic component.